lepidopterane-atsmith/virtual-classics-collection/README.md

 # My personal webpage

-This is the README file for the source code for my personal webpage.
-It can be found at <https://lepidopterane-atsmith.github.io/sds192fp/>.
+This is the README file for the source code for the VCC.
+It can be found at <https://lepidopterane-atsmith.github.io/virtual-classics-collection/>.